|The workmen from Deir el-Medina worked throughout the year, in the hot summer as well as winter. The

 |“From our modern perspective, it is upsetting to see how the village was first excavated and then left to

 be destroyed.
-Passers-by have used the huts as dumps and rest rooms,” says Jaana Toivari-Viitala.
+Passers-by have used the huts as dumps and rest rooms,” said Jaana Toivari-Viitala.

 “Fortunately, while we still have some surface cleaning to do, documentation and conservation are off to a